skbn/SpeechDCS/README.md

 # SpeechDCS
-Plugin for voice attack that allows you to dictate the frequencies for vhf, uhf, adf, and nadir, in Gazelle.
+Plugin for voice attack that allows you to dictate the frequencies for vhf, uhf, adf, and nadir, in Gazelle and, frequencies for receive and transmit in Mig15bis.

 These are the few features that it brings.
 For now for the Gazelle SA342 of DCS 2.5.5